 COBRA coverage is a temporary continuation of coverage.
 Depending on the nature of the qualifying status change that caused the loss of coverage, COBRA coverage may last a maximum of 18 months or 36 months, except in the case of COBRA continuation coverage in a healthcare flexible spending account.
 If you are participating in a healthcare flexible spending account at the time of the qualifying status change, you will only be allowed to continue the healthcare flexible spending account on a post-tax basis until the end of the current plan year in which the qualifying status change occurs.
-See below for a description of how COBRA continuation coverage may end earlier than these maximum periods.
+See below for a description of how COBRA continuation coverage may end earlier than these maximum periods if your account has a positive balance at the time of termination.